CutieCity/guide/docs/the-fediverse/migrating-servers.md

     is affected by the cooldown period, and it's the old one on **Server A** - not that there would be much of a point in migrating that account again, as it no longer has any of your followers attached to it.
-You're free to begin the migration process from your account on **Server B** whenever you want, and you'll take all 69 of your lovely followers with you (again).
+You're free to begin the migration process from your account on **Server B** as soon as you want to, and you'll take all 69 of your lovely followers with you (again).

     Big thanks to [Yona] for spreading the word about this! :heart_trans: